TusharSaini999/Portfolio/README.md

 * Blog or writing section
 * Project filtering by tech stack
 * Performance and SEO optimizations
-* AI Chatbot assistant — deployed and live on the site;
+* AI Chatbot assistant — deployed and live on the site
 ---

 ## 🤝 Contributing